bad-engineer/C_Task_ZSK/README.md

 # C_Task_ZSK
-#Pass the GPS CGA packet into the parse-gps-data function in the Embd.c file and run.
+#Pass the GPS CGA packet into the parse-gps-data function in the EmbdTask.c file and run.
 The function returns time, latitude, longitude, and altitude.
 Additionally, if the string has missing values it shows a warning.
 Also, it calculates and validates checksum and issues a warning if the packet is invalid.

 #"$GPGGA,115739.00,4158.8441367,N,09147.4416929,W,4,13,0.9,255.747,M,-32.00,M,01,0000*6E" is an example of valid packet (checksum = 6E)